jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 Editing is almost like creating.
 You need to pass `id` of an existing book in addition to `title` and `year`.

-Let's update schema by adding `edit` mutation:
+Let's update the schema by adding `edit` mutation:

 {% highlight javascript %}
 import gql from 'graphql-tag';